Wednesday 22 October 2014

 An amazing amount!

 I wanted to send these to the Kurdish Syrians that have recently fled the fighting in Kobane, Syria.
 Many of the 170,000 have not as yet even got a tent to live in.
-The nights are getting colder and it pains me to think of the conditions they are living in.
+The nights are getting colder and

 The figures show why they need every single blanket square they can get.
 900 blankets is a lot but then try to imagine 170,000 people needing warmth - and that's just in this one district.